 When you apply for any study abroad program, you are charged a $50 non-refundable application fee.
 This fee is only refundable if your program is canceled by our office.

-When you sign the Confirmation of Participation, you give UMD permission to reserve your place and make payments towards your study abroad program on your behalf.
-BEFORE you sign the confirmation of participation, be sure you understand your financial responsibilities and all charges that will be applied to your student account if you cancel.
-When your signed Confirmation of Participation is received, you will be billed a non-refundable confirmation deposit on your UMD student account that is applied toward your program fee.
+When you sign the Confirmation of Participation form, you give UMD permission to reserve your place and make payments towards your study abroad program on your behalf.
+BEFORE you sign the Confirmation of Participation, be sure you understand your financial responsibilities and all charges that will be applied to your student account if you cancel.
+After your Confirmation of Participation is signed and received, you will be billed a non-refundable confirmation deposit on your UMD student account that is applied toward your program fee.

-You are responsible for all program fees until a cancellation notification is received by the UMD Study Abroad.
-The application fee and confirmation deposit for all UMD programs are non-refundable, as are the processing fees for affiliate programs.
+You are responsible for all program fees until a cancellation notice is received by our office.
+The application fee and confirmation deposit for all programs are non-refundable, as are the processing fees for non-affiliate programs.

-If you are participating in a UMTC or an affiliate program (API, CEA, ISA, AIFS, ASA, CISI, or USAC) it is your responsibility to notify your program sponsor of your cancellation.
+If you are participating in a UMTC or an affiliate program (API, CEA, CISAbroad, ISA, AIFS, ASA, TEAN, or USAC) it is your responsibility to notify your program sponsor of your cancellation.
+You will be responsible for any non-refundable fees charged by the affiliate based on their cancellation policy.

 Canceling from UMD Faculty-Led Programs

-In order to keep costs as low as possible for UMD students, our office bases final Faculty-led program fees on the exact number of students participating in each of its programs.
-If you cancel from a UMD Faculty-led program after signing the Confirmation of Participation, you may have additional financial responsibility including a portion of the program fee and non-recoverable airfare.
+In order to keep costs as low as possible for UMD students, our office bases final faculty-led program fees on the exact number of students participating in each of its programs.
+If you cancel from a UMD faculty-led program after signing the Confirmation of Participation form, you may have additional financial responsibility including a portion of the program fee and non-recoverable expenses including but not limited to airfare and accommodation.
 See the table below to determine the fees you will be responsible for based on your official cancellation and date of program departure.

 # of days